scalacenter/course-management-tools/README.md

 In the above example, a folder `fast-track-akka-scala` will be created under the `out` folder.

-> Note: `studentify` will copy over a number of files verbatim from the master build definition and overwrite or create a number of files in the student repo.
+> Note: `studentify` will copy over a number of files verbatim from the main build definition and overwrite or create a number of files in the student repo.
 A diagram, `images/sbtSourceCode.png` provides more details on this.

 ![sbtSourceCode](images/sbtSourceCode.png)